taesungp/contrastive-unpaired-translation/README.md

 ### Acknowledgments
 We thank Allan Jabri and Phillip Isola for helpful discussion and feedback.
 Our code is developed based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation and [drn](https://github.com/fyu/drn) for mIoU computation, and [stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch/) for the PyTorch implementation of StyleGAN2 used in single-image translation.
+We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation,  [drn](https://github.com/fyu/drn) for mIoU computation, and [stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch/) for the PyTorch implementation of StyleGAN2 used in our single-image translation setting.